course-registration-banner.jpg

 ★9 Fine Arts and Humanities (you must complete at least ★3 in each area).

-Note: Some majors have the Knowledge component of the Core integrated into their major requirements.
+Note: Some majors integrate the Knowledge component of the Core into their requirements.

 Option (Elective) Courses